devOpifex/component/README.md

 ## Component Anatomy

-The default component as created by `create` looks something like the code below.
+The default component as created by `component::create()` looks something like the code below.

 ```r
 #' @component test